yaoxin1995/MIT-6.828/README.md

 The bootloader in `boot/boot.S` doesn't need such macro because it is an independent module linked to 0x7c00 which is addressable in real mode.

 If it were omitted in `kern/mpentry.S`.
 The APs will try to load code at high address, which is unaddressable in real mode

+### Q2: It seems that using the big kernel lock guarantees that only one CPU can run the kernel code at a time.
+Why do we still need separate kernel stacks for each CPU?
+Describe a scenario in which using a shared kernel stack will go wrong, even with the protection of the big kernel lock

+Assume CPU O is running in kernel mode.
+Now, an interrupt happens in CPU1, the CPU 1 trap into the kernel and push its info into the share the kernel stack.
+In this case CPU1 may overwrite info belonging to CPU 0 on the stack.

+### Q3: In your implementation of env_run() you should have called lcr3().
+Before and after the call to lcr3(), your code makes references (at least it should) to the variable e, the argument to env_run.
+Upon loading the %cr3 register, the addressing context used by the MMU is instantly changed.
+But a virtual address (namely e) has meaning relative to a given address context--the address context specifies the physical address to which the virtual address maps.
+Why can the pointer e be dereferenced both before and after the addressing switch?

+In env_setup_vm(), the comment says the virtual address space of all environments is identical from UTOP to UVPT, as well as the address space of the kernel.
+The virtual address of e is always the same whatever the address space it is, so it can be dereferenced both before and after the addressing switch.

+### Q4: Whenever the kernel switches from one environment to another, it must ensure the old environment's registers are saved so they can be restored properly later.
+Why?
+Where does this happen?

+The context switch needs to ensure the environment can resume the execution at exactly where it stops as the switch has never happened.
+So all the registers need to be saved.
+They are pushed onto the stack when it triggers sys_yield() syscall, and then the trap handler (here it is kern/trap.c:trap()) will save them in env_tf.
+And they are restored by env_pop_tf() when env_run() is executed.